 Sojourner Truth Day builds on recent recognitions in the Hudson Valley that further her legacy — and offer new places to take that reflective walk.

-Scenic Hudson recently installed a Sojourner Truth interpretive trail at its Shaupeneak Ridge park that highlights her life’s journey.
+Scenic Hudson installed a Sojourner Truth interpretive trail at its Shaupeneak Ridge park that highlights her life’s journey.
 Shaupeneak was a significant site in Truth’s life, since she walked — she purposefully did not run, she would later say — to freedom with her baby over the ridge.